asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

         it('gonna get some data over the wire', function(done) {
             var onDataReceived = function(data) { assert(...); done() }
             render({ onDataReceived : onDataReceived }, function() {
-                // Component is rendered and should have requested some data assert(requests.length > 0)
+                assert(requests.length > 0)
-                // Respond
                 requests[0].respond(200, { "Content-Type": "application/json" }, JSON.stringify({...}))
             })
         })